The Dorset Cancer Care Foundation

 Success Rates

 Success rates are not publicly disclosed.
-The charity has helped 944 individuals and organizations since founding.

 Reapplication Policy

 Reapplication policy is not publicly documented.
-The application form asks about previous awards from DCCF or other organizations, suggesting they consider prior support history when making decisions.
+The application form asks about previous awards from DCCF or other organisations, suggesting they consider prior support history when making decisions.
 For specific guidance on reapplication, contact the charity directly.

 Application Success Factors